-Johansson told Vogue.com/au “When we started we never said we wanted to be a streetwear brand or a ready-to-wear brand, we just said we wanted to do fashion.
+Johansson told Vogue Australia, “When we started we never said we wanted to be a streetwear brand or a ready-to-wear brand, we just said we wanted to do fashion.
 It was more like: ‘Okay, what’s the most important garment for people in the world today?’ because we wanted to be really current.
 So that’s why we started with jeans… but the thing for me has always been to be able to crisscross in between.”

 He was originally a musician, “I didn’t have a traditional fashion education, so for me it’s been learning, and trial and error.
 I like current and honest fashion.
 Working with my life, things that are very close to me at that moment, makes it current for me.”
-Acne now has a €100 revenue, and 35 stores and counting and has completed collaborations with Albert Elbaz of Lanvin and Michael Zobel, a German jewellery designer.
+Today, the label, which remains privately owned, has over 60 retail stores in 15 countries.
+Acne Studios currently generates over €200 million a year and is growing fast.
+Turnover doubled between 2013 and 2016.
+The brand has previously collaborated with former Lanvin creative director and Michael Zobel, a German jewellery designer.

 Johansson has crafted a highly desirable brand, that maintains an offbeat sense of difference, “it is not about delivering ideas or dreams, it’s about making them physical.
 And that’s a big challenge.”
 A big challenge Johansson invariably surmounts.